White Oak Stair Tread Details

 If you prefer to have your stair tread sanded smooth and have no texture, be sure to select NONE in the Texture Options.

-Wire Brushed Texture works best on wood with an open grain, such as Oak.
+The Wire Brushed Texture works best on wood with an open grain, such as White Oak, Red Oak, or Ash.
 On other tighter grain wood species, the Wire Brushed Texture will not have the same effect and will not be as visible.

 Shipping may vary depending on your customization options.
-Please provide for a standard lead of 3-4 weeks for processing, milling, and shipping of stair tread orders.
+Please provide for a standard lead of 2 to 3 weeks for processing, milling, and shipping of stair tread orders.